raxvan/pySecretsVault/README.md

 enc.generate_keys() #generate a key pair enc.save(True) #save the keys into the storage so that initialize() can read them

-# or you can load the private/public key using
-enc.initialize()

 # from this point you need to open the vault, operate on values, and close the vault:

 vault.open()